sbarski/run-local-lambda/README.md

 * context.done(Error error, Object result)
 * context.getRemainingTimeInMillis()

-Please note that the implementations of these methods are mere approximations to enable Lambda functions to execute.
+Please note that the implementation of these methods are approximations to enable Lambda functions to execute.
 See [AWS docs](http://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-context.html) for more information.

 ### Event